digital-asset/daml-finance/docs/source/concepts/settlement.rst

 Remarks
 =======

-There are some assumptions that needs to holdo in order for the settlement to work in practice:
+There are some assumptions that needs to hold in order for the settlement to work in practice:

 - Bob needs to have an account at the custodian where Alice's holding is held and vice versa.
 - Both holdings need to be